romeOz/rock-validate/docs/rules.md

 #### v::attributesOne(['attribute_1' => $v1, 'attribute_2' => $v2, 'attribute_3' => $v3,... ])

+For arrays or objects.
 This is a group validator that acts as an OR operator (if only one condition is valid).

 ```php
 $input =  [